nightowltay/nightowltay/README.md

-- 👋 Hi, I’m @nightowltay
+- 👋 Hi, I’m @ouroboros-t!
-- 👀 I’m interested in java, python, and blockchain
+- 👀 I’m interested in OOP
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on anything honestly, as long as it's okay that I'm a total beginner.
+- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me: message me on here!

 <!---